 On our foundation degree you'll gain the academic skills you require to progress onto the full degree programme.

 Why Choose University of Cumbria

 We’re a modern, practice-oriented, forward-thinking law school and our teaching staff are experts in academia and legal professional work.
 They’ll share their experience to give you a great insight into pursuing a career in the legal profession.

-Plus, we have received 100% course satisfaction in the 2017 National Student Survey (NSS) and came second in the UK for student satisfaction for tutor feedback (Guardian League Tables 2017).
+Plus, we have received 100% course satisfaction in the 2018 National Student Survey (NSS) and came third in the UK for student satisfaction in the Guardian League Tables 2019.

 You'll love our in-house mooting society and can take part in competitive mooting, both in-house and nationally against other universities and organisations, bolstering vital professional and courtroom skills

 You’ll have the opportunity to participate in negotiation competitions – boosting your CV

 Small class sizes mean we get to know you as an individual to give you personalised support

 - Through our Personal Development Planning you’ll develop employability skills, including support in CV writing